v6d-io/v6d/docs/notes/dask.rst

 ================

 The integration with Dask allows dask.array and dask.dataframe to be persisted on and loaded from Vineyard.
-In the following, we demonstrate that, with Vineyard, it is much easier to implement the example that employs dask for data preprocessing and tensorflow for distributed learning, which was previously shown in the blog_.
+In the following, we first demonstrate that, with Vineyard, it is much easier to implement the example that employs dask for data preprocessing and tensorflow for distributed learning, which was previously shown in the blog_.